jonzerstyle/pyZerk/README.md

 then install this and point at previous local installation location http://pygame.org/ftp/pygame-1.9.2a0.win32-py2.7.msi

-then execute run.bat from folder and have fun
+then execute run.bat from command terminal

 left cntrl is fire - hold and use arrows to stand ground and shoot otherwise run with cursor